exercism/ruby/README.md

 ruby -I../lib -rdisable_skip <fiename_test.rb>
 ```

-### Generated Problems
+### Generated Test Suites

-If you find an `example.tt` file in a problem directory, then the problem is
+If you find an `example.tt` file in a problem directory, then the test suite is
 generated from shared data.
 In this case changing the test file itself will
 not be enough.